 Once you’ve established a budget and found ways to cut back on unnecessary expenses, the next step is to automate your savings.

-This will help ensure that money you’ve set aside for your goals actually makes it into your savings account each month.
+This will help ensure that the money you’ve set aside for your goals actually makes it into your savings account each month.

 I don’t like spending time doing administrative tasks so my favorite way is to set up automatic transfers from my checking account to my savings account or investment account.
 The money in my investment account is for retirement and other long-term goals, so it’s automatically invested into low-cost index funds.
 I don’t have to think about it or worry about manually transferring money each month.
 I just set it up once, and then my savings get taken care of automatically.